msdaniel/Market_Basket_Analysis_Association_minning_task/README.md

 ## 1. Introduction

 Market Basket Analysis is an association rule mining technique that explores customers' shopping behavior by identifying associations between items placed in their shopping baskets.
-This report employs Association Rule Mining, a rule-based machine learning method, to uncover meaningful correlations between different products based on their co-occurrence in a dataset.
+This project employs Association Rule Mining, a rule-based machine learning method, to uncover meaningful correlations between different products based on their co-occurrence in a dataset.

 ### 1.1 Motivation